365 Days of Columbo: February 22nd

 The Kirby boys

-Columbo occasional Bruce Kirby debuts as a detective in this episode and he's joined by his son, Bruno Kirby who plays Cadet Morgan.
+Columbo occasional Bruce Kirby debuts as Sergeant Kramer in this episode and he's joined by his son, Bruno Kirby who plays Cadet Morgan.
 The two don't share any scenes together, but they appear on screen at the same time, very briefly, near the beginning when Bruce is talking to an officer on the parade ground and Bruno walks past behind him, having just notified Rumford that the cadets are assembled in the chapel.

 I want to be a space fireman when I grow up